 Myofascial pain refers to pain that directly affects the tissue that connects to and covers muscles throughout the body.
 This discomfort can be severe and may cause the affected areas to be highly sensitive until properly treated.
-While there are a wide range of treatments that can be used to help alleviate this discomfort, likely the most effective treatment is dry needling, which is detailed further in the following.
+While there are a wide range of treatments that can be used to help alleviate this discomfort, one of the most effective treatments is dry needling, which is detailed further in the following.

 What Is Dry Needling?

 This is designed specifically to treat discomfort in certain areas of the body where myofascial pain is present.
 This treatment involves pushing very thin needles directly through the skin and into any affected trigger point.

 These needles don’t inject medication but instead stimulate the tissue in an attempt to eliminate any aching or tension in the area.
 In many cases, these needles will only stay in the skin for a few seconds.
 On the other hand, they may need to be kept in place for upwards of 10-15 minutes when treating more severe or longstanding chronic pain.

 What Are Trigger Points?